Significant Disproportionality Frequently Asked Questions (FAQ)

 How will the addition of preschool students to identification impact the numbers?

-Adding preschool students will increase the overall enrollment, determined by full-time equivalency (FTE), to both the numerator and denominator for both the specific racial groups as well as the comparison groups.
-The addition of preschool students to identification calculations contributed to more LEAs being flagged with significant disproportionality in the category of speech-language impairments, as that is the most common preschool disability category.
+Adding preschool students will increase the overall enrollment, determined by full-time equivalency (FTE), to both the numerator and denominator for both the specific racial and ethnic groups as well as the comparison groups.
+The addition of preschool students to identification calculations contributes to more districts and community schools being flagged with significant disproportionality in the category of speech-language impairments, as that is the most common preschool disability category.

 Back to Top